foxtrotmike/cafemap/README.txt

 Following files contain the code that generated the results published in the study:

-l-shaped.py: produces the plots presented in Figure 2 of [1] 2x2checker.py: produces the plots presented in Figure 3 of [1] toy_circle.py: produces the plots for circular data as presented in Figure 4 of [1]. toy_lin.py: produces the plots presented in Figure 5 of [1] arcene.py: produces the plots presented in Figure 6 of [1] prostate.py: produces the clustering analysis plots presented in Figure 8 of [1]
+results_table1.py produces the results presented in Table 1 of [1] l-shaped.py: produces the plots presented in Figure 2 of [1] 2x2checker.py: produces the plots presented in Figure 3 of [1] toy_circle.py: produces the plots for circular data as presented in Figure 4 of [1]. arcene.py: produces the plots presented in Figure 6 of [1] prostate.py: produces the clustering analysis plots presented in Figure 8 of [1]